 Venture deeper into Tremont and you’ll uncover several filming locations from the 1978 film "The Deer Hunter" starring Robert De Nero, Christopher Walken and Meryl Streep.
 Schedule a tour (216.741.1310) of the ornate St. Theodosius Russian Orthodox Cathedral where Steven wed Angela.
-Then, head to Lilly Handmade Chocolates, a boutique chocolate shop that was, during the movie filming, the location of the supermarket where Linda worked.
+Then, head to affoGATO, a cat cafe that was, during the movie filming, the location of the supermarket where Linda worked.

 LUNCH: Grab a quick, gourmet lunch (and tip back a few cold ones) at Heinen’s Downtown Cleveland inside the former Cleveland Trust Rotunda Building, an architectural masterpiece of the early 20th century.
 Step outside onto on the corner of Euclid Avenue and East Ninth Street, however, and you might imagine an edge-of-your-seat action film unfolding before your eyes.
 This location was featured in the 2007 blockbuster "Spider-Man 3" in which Spider-Man is dragged from an armored truck leading to a destructive attack scene.